qammarkhurshid/elba-security/docs/recipes/refreshing-token.md

 # Refreshing token

-When integrating with SaaS APIs, it's crucial to ensure that the **access token** remains up-to-date.
+When integrating with SaaS APIs, it's essential to ensure that the **access token** remains up-to-date.
 Typically, when a SaaS API grants an **access token**, it also provides an associated validity duration and a **refresh token**.

 ## Understanding OAuth-based Flow